msa-em/nanocartography/nanocartography.md

 ![](./images/image10.tiff)

-Figure 6: Schematic and movies illustrating crystal rotation around a single vector/pole in relation to the stage tilt axes and their relationship to the rotation matrices detailed in the text. a) Kikuchi pattern of a \[111\] pole at 𝜶,:5,10. b) Crystallographic orientations
+Schematic and movies illustrating crystal rotation around a single vector/pole in relation to the stage tilt axes and their relationship to the rotation matrices detailed in the text. a) Kikuchi pattern of a \[111\] pole at 𝜶,:5,10. b) Crystallographic orientations